10 Expert-approved Construction Accounting Best Practices

 10. Improve Inventory Tracking

 Keeping an accurate inventory of materials makes it easier to see where your resources are being used so that you can budget accordingly.
-It isn’t unusual for a job to require more labor or materials than originally anticipated, and if you’re constantly taking materials from inventory, you can quickly go over budget on a project as well as find yourself in short supply on others.
+It isn’t unusual for a job to require more labor or materials than originally anticipated, and if you’re constantly taking materials from inventory, you can quickly go over budget on a project and find yourself in short supply on others.

 How Construction Accounting Is Unique